"

 Ax = λx

-In words, this says that the multiplication of a square matrix A and a vector x will yield the same values as the multiplication of a scalar value λ and the vector x.
+In words, this says that the multiplication of a square matrix A and a vector x yields the same values as the multiplication of a scalar value λ and the vector x.
 While this may not sound very helpful, it means that data (A) can be rotated, reflected, stretched, or compressed in coordinate-space by multiplying the individual data points by an eigenvector (x).
-We’ll see much more about eigenvectors when we discuss ordinations, particularly principal component analysis (PCA).

 Eigenanalysis

 Eigenanalysis is a method of summarizing a square matrix.
-Each dimension is represented by an eigenvector and associated eigenvector.
+Each dimension is represented by an eigenvalue and associated eigenvector.

-The dimensions are in decreasing order of importance; each dimension captures as much of the variation as possible.
+The dimensions (eigenvalues) are in decreasing order of importance.
 This is why we can focus on the first few dimensions and be assured that we are seeing the broad patterns within the data.

 If all of the eigenvectors are used, the patterns within the data cloud are perfectly preserved even though the cloud itself may be rotated, reflected, stretched, or compressed.